-Emergency Dental Services in Burlington
+Emergency Dentist in Burlington

 If you get a dental injury to your teeth or gums it may result in a serious dental emergency.
 In instances when you get a toothache, break a crown, chip or knocked out a tooth, lose a dental filling, noticed an abscess on your gums – do not ignore it.
 Call our office to schedule your dental emergency.